 - CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC6252E The command failed authorization because the session SSH key is wrong or was deleted. - CMMVC6253E The command failed authorization because the session SSH key does not have the requisite role.

 svcinfo lscopystatus

-The resulting output status active
+status active

 Iscluster